skx/rss2email/README.md

      # Announce feed-changes via email
      */15 * * * * $HOME/go/bin/rss2email cron

-When new items apepar in the feeds they will then be sent to you via email.
+When new items appear in the feeds they will then be sent to you via email.
-Each email will be multi-part, containing both `text/plain` and `text/html` parts for each new post.
+Each email will be multi-part, containing both `text/plain` and `text/html` versions of the new post(s).

 ## Initial Run